 2. Pass the field-specific Type 2 skills exam

-You must successfully pass the 特定技能2号技能測定試験 (Type 2 Skills Measurement Exam) for your specific field.
-These exams are set by each industry's managing organization (所管省庁) and test advanced, field-specific technical knowledge and ability.
+You must successfully pass the SSW Type 2Skills Measurement Test (Type 2 Skills Measurement Exam) for your specific field.
+These exams are set by each industry's managing organization and test advanced, field-specific technical knowledge and ability.
 The exams are significantly more demanding than the Type 1 equivalent and are conducted primarily in Japanese.

-3. No Japanese language test required
+3. Japanese language test (field-specific requirement)

 4. Have a qualified employer in the same field

-You must have an employment contract with a qualifying employer (特定技能所属機関) that is authorized to employ SSW Type 2 workers in your field.
+You must have an employment contract with a qualifying employer that is authorized to employ SSW Type 2 workers in your field.
 Your employer plays a key role in the application process and must provide supporting documentation.

 5. No immigration law violations